NetApp/trident/docs/frequently_asked_questions.rst

 Can we share the same ONTAP backend SVM for two separate Trident instances for two separate Kubernetes clusters?
 ----------------------------------------------------------------------------------------------------------------

-Although it is not advised, you can use the same backend SVM for 2 Trident instances.
-Specify a unique Trident volume name for each Trident instance during installation and/or specify a unique StoragePrefix parameter in the setup/backend.json file.
-This is to ensure the same FlexVol isn't used for both instances.
+Although it is not advised, you can use the same backend SVM for multiple Trident instances.

-Refer to: :ref:`Customized Installation <Customized Installation>` for information on specifying a unique Trident volume name.
+Specifying a unique ``StoragePrefix`` parameter in the backend.json file will help track the volumes created in each Kubernetes environment.

-Refer to: :ref:`Global Configuration <Global Configuration>` for information on creating a unique StoragePrefix.
+If using the ONTAP SAN drivers (``ontap-san`` and/or ``ontap-san-economy``), it is important to ensure **unique** igroups are used.
+The simplest way to do this is to have Trident create igroups for you.
+Take a look at :ref:`igroup Management <igroup-management>` to learn how that works.

 Is it possible to install Trident under ContainerLinux (formerly CoreOS)?
 -------------------------------------------------------------------------